Note: My Web pages are best viewed with style sheets enabled.

 LANs can be simple — as is mine — or complex.
 The Wikipedia article on LANs emphasizes the latter, even describing some LANs that are almost WANs (wide area networks).

-Our printer is not capable of being part of a network, so it is connected to my PC.
+Our printer is not capable of being part of a network, so it is connected to my PC via a USB cable.
 For me to print, I merely turn on the printer.
 For my wife to print, her PC and mine must both be running along with the printer being turned on.
 Then, her print request goes through my PC and to the printer.
 For this to work, I had to configure my wife's PC to access my printer similar to the way I configured her PC to access some files on my PC.
 If our printer were network-capable, it would be connected to our router, not to my PC.
 In that case, my PC would not have to be running.

 This is about as simple a LAN as possible.